Step 3: Finding Your Preceptors and Facilities

 - You can share a copy of this with them: Standard Affiliation Agreement Sample

-- Take a copy of the rotation syllabus and assignment guidelines for them to review or send them the appropriate rotation assignments descriptions below:
+- Take a copy of the learning activities for them to review:

-- Leave your contact information with them and follow up with them after your meeting.
+- Leave your contact information with them and follow up with them by email after your meeting.

 If you are planning to train in Southern California, please contact Lacie Peterson before contacting potential preceptors for your Community/WIC rotations.